-Perspective | U.S forward Abby Roque is a first-time Olympian — and a pioneer for Indigenous people
+Perspective | U.S. forward Abby Roque is a first-time Olympian — and a pioneer for Indigenous people

 But her identity comes not just from that Upper Peninsula hamlet nestled against the Canadian border.
 It comes from her membership in the Wahnapitae First Nation, a Canada-based tribe with fewer than 600 members, mostly across south-central Ontario and northern Michigan.
 Her uncle Larry, her dad’s brother, was just elected as chief for a second time.

 The tribe is a fundamental part of who Roque is.
-Its people have supported her career as she developed from a coach’s kid — her father, Jim, was the head coach at Lake Superior State from 2004-15 and is now a scout for the Toronto Maple Leafs — into a national team player and potential star.
+Its people have supported her career as she developed from a coach’s kid — her father, Jim, was the head coach at Lake Superior State from 2004 to 2015 and is now a scout for the Toronto Maple Leafs — into a national team player and potential star.
 Until she matriculated at Wisconsin, she didn’t realize that her teammates might never have shared a meal with an Indigenous person.

 “I didn’t perceive myself to be a little bit different than my peers because I always grew up through high school and earlier playing with other Indigenous players,” she said.
-“And when I got to college, I knew I was going to be probably one of few in the NCAA, but not as little as I was.
+“And when I got to college, I knew I was going to be probably one of few in the NCAA but not as little as I was.

 “And then you just realize how little people have played with any Indigenous players growing up.
 A lot of people don’t even know Indigenous people.
 I think that was eye-opening for me, just how little Indigenous people are in the sport of hockey and how that should change.”

-Roque is in position to change that — both with her play and willingness to embrace her pioneering position.
+Roque is in position to change that — both with her play and her willingness to embrace her pioneering position.

-When the puck drops Thursday for the U.S. women’s opener against Finland — a game that takes place a day before Opening Ceremonies — Abby Roque will be on the ice not as some sort of groundbreaker, but as a playmaking forward who, even in her first Olympics, is a central part of what the Americans do.
+When the puck drops Thursday for the U.S. women’s opener against Finland — a game that takes place a day before the Opening Ceremonies — Abby Roque will be on the ice not as some sort of groundbreaker but as a playmaking forward who, even in her first Olympics, is a central part of what the Americans do.

-“She brings some of that different, unique energy that she’s able to sort of light up a room,” said American teammate Hillary Knight, a four-time Olympian.
+“She brings some of that different, unique energy that she’s able to sort of light up a room,” said American teammate Hilary Knight, a four-time Olympian.
 “Very charismatic individual.”

 “She’s got some special gifts on the ice; there’s no question about that,” said Johnson, who began coaching Roque in USA Hockey’s national program when she was 16.
 “She controls the play.
 She’s great defensively.
 She’s really creative and can handle the puck offensively and win faceoffs.
 She’s very versatile in playing with a bunch of different people.
 But off the ice is what makes her special.”

 Part of that is her acceptance — even her embracing — of her status as a role model.
-The Olympics in general, or hockey specifically, are for White people?
+The Winter Olympics in general, or hockey specifically, are for White people?
 Think again.

 “That just adds to the experience for her,” Johnson said.
 “I know … she has a tremendous amount of pride because she wants to advocate for Indigenous people of any nationality or any background.”